 Because of limitations in the MATLAB language, it is impossible to know, for the overloaded end method, if it is being used inside curly or round braces (i.e. whether the last element of the image array is requested, or the last pixel of the image is requested).
-The solution we have adopted is to suppose image array indexing if the object being indexed is an array, or pixel indexing otherwise.
+The solution we have adopted is to suppose image array indexing if the object being indexed is an array, or pixel indexing otherwise (following the convention used for size, length and ndims).
 Thus, end only works fine inside curly braces if there is more than one image in the object, and it only works fine inside round braces if there is just one image in the object.

-Since this is not an optimal solution, we suggest that you use end with care. end can be substituted with size or length in all cases.
+Since this is not an optimal solution, we suggest that you use end with care. end can be substituted with imsize or imarsize in all cases.
 These two

 '''

 a{end}, b(end,end)

 are equivalent to

-a{length(a)}, b(size(b,1)-1,size(b,2)-1)
+a{prod(imarsize(a))}, b(imsize(b,1)-1,imsize(b,2)-1)

 '''